Single sign-on (SSO)

 The process for configuring SSO depends on your specific identity provider.
 Contact us to enable SSO in your Company workspace and note the following information we will request from you.

-What information you'll need to provide:
+The information you'll need to provide is:

 - a workspace URL

 - an identity provider configuration — depending on your specific identity provider, you will need to provide a configuration method either in the format of:

 - metadata.xml that contains all of the information described above, OR